Latuda (Lurasidone Hydrochloride)

 Pregnancy and Breastfeeding

-Elderly Patients With Dementia: Latuda is not approved for treatment of elderly patients with dementia-related psychosis or behavioural disorders.
-Medicines like Latuda can increase the risk of death in elderly people who have memory loss (dementia).
+Elderly Patients With Dementia: Latuda is not approved for treating elderly patients with dementia-related psychosis due to increased risk of death.

 Drug Interactions